The compression body graph has infinite diameter: Preliminaries

 \subsection{Compression bodies and discs sets}

-Let $S$ be a closed orientable surface of genus $g$.
-A \emph{compression body} $V$ is a compact orientable $3$-manifold obtained from $S \cross I$ by attaching $2$-handles to $S \cross \{ 0 \}$, and capping off any resulting $2$-sphere components with $3$-balls.
-The genus $g$ surface $S \cross \{ 1 \}$ is known as the \emph{upper boundary} $\partial_+ V$, and any other boundary components are known as the \emph{lower boundary} $\partial_- V$, which need not be connected.
-If $\partial_- V$ is empty, then $V$ is known as a \emph{handlebody}.
+Let $S$ be a closed connected oriented surface of genus $g$.
+A \emph{compression body} $V$ is a compact orientable three-manifold obtained from $S \cross I$ by attaching two-handles to $S \cross \{ 0 \}$, and capping off any newly created two-sphere components with three-balls.
+In particular, if $S$ is a two-sphere, we do not cap off $S \cross \{ 1 \}$.
+The genus $g$ surface $S \cross \{ 1 \}$ is the \emph{upper boundary} $\partial_+ V$, while the other boundary components make up the \emph{lower boundary} $\partial_- V$.
+The lower boundary need not be connected.
+If $\partial_- V$ is empty, then $V$ is a \emph{handlebody}.
+The \emph{trivial compression body} has no two-handles, and is homeomorphic to $S \cross I$.

 A \emph{marked compression body} is a pair $(V, f )$ where $V$ is a compression body and $f \colon \partial_+ V \to S$ is a homeomorphism.
 Two marked compression bodies $(V, f)$ and $(W, g)$ are \emph{isomorphic} if there is a homeomorphism $h \colon V \to W$ such that $g \circ (h |_{\partial V}) = f $.
 In what follows, we will suppress the marking $f$ and assume that $\bdy V$ and $S$ are actually equal.